M.Sc. Educational Mission Statement

-To expose our M.Sc. trainees to cutting edge science in the field of molecular genetics through:
+1. To expose our M.Sc. trainees to cutting edge science in the field of molecular genetics through:

-Course work: Core curriculum, covering Genetics, Genomics, Proteomics, and Computational Biology
+- Course work: Core curriculum, covering Genetics, Genomics, Proteomics, and Computational Biology

-attending student seminars as part of required coursework
+- Attending student seminars as part of required coursework

-exposure to different laboratory cultures and science through the rotation system
+- Exposure to different laboratory cultures and science through the rotation system

-intellectual engagement in the science of their thesis lab
+- Intellectual engagement in the science of their thesis lab

-the presentation of their thesis work at two student seminars
+- The presentation of their thesis work at two student seminars

-the presentation of their thesis progress at lab meetings
+- The presentation of their thesis progress at lab meetings

-the oral participation and written reports required in topic courses
+- The oral participation and written reports required in topic courses

-the presentation of their thesis progress at our annual retreat
+- The presentation of their thesis progress at our annual retreat

-the writing and oral presentation of their M.Sc. thesis
+- The writing and oral presentation of their M.Sc. thesis

 3. To train our M.Sc. students to create new knowledge through experimentation (wet or dry):

 Should the M.Sc. student express a desire to complete a larger body of work before the pre-reclassification date (~18 months after joining our department, 14 months after joining their lab), the student should reclassify into the Ph.D. program.
-Should the M.Sc. student express a desire to complete a larger body of work after the pre-reclassification date, the student should complete their M.Sc. expeditiously and apply to a Ph.D. program.
+Should the M.Sc. student express a desire to complete a larger body of work after the pre-reclassification date, they should complete their M.Sc. expeditiously and apply to a Ph.D. program.